 Rentokil Property Care have been repairing rising damp in properties across the UK for decades.
 This misunderstood damp problem has been a headache for domestic and commercial property owners up and down the land due to it being misdiagnosed and having incorrect or ineffective treatments applied.

 The qualified surveyors and technicians at Rentokil Property Care will use their expert knowledge to thoroughly survey any potential problem and come up with the correct rising damp treatment plan for your property.
-If you suspect your property is suffering from rising damp give us a call today on 0800 0121 437 or fill in the online form below and we will get back to you.
+If you suspect your property is suffering from rising damp give us a call today on 0800 0121 437 or click the button below to book a survey online.

 Most property owners identify a rising damp problem when they spot damp patches on their internal walls.
 Before any treatment for rising damp on internal walls can start, technicians will need to lift skirting boards around the affected area and remove any plaster that has been contaminated by hydroscopic salts.